EldritchJS/word-fountain/README.md

-# Word Fountain
+# equoid-data-publisher

-Publish liquor sales to an AMQ topic using Stomp
+Publish sales data to an AMQ topic using Stomp

 ## Quick start